Hire in Costa Rica

-Eligibility for social security does not depend on a person’s country of origin.
-It is mandatory for all citizens, residents and temporary permit holders.
-All employers are mandated to register every employee with the CCSS, which manages the health system along with the Ministry of Health.
+Eligibility for social security in Costa is not conditional on a person’s country of origin.
+All citizens, residents and temporary permit holders are required to contribute.
+All employers must register each of their employees with the CCSS, which oversees the country’s health system along with the Ministry of Health.

-Social security contributions must be paid from the 26th to the 6th of the following month.
+Social security contributions must be made from the 26th to the 6th of the next month.

-- Both the employer and employee are responsible for social security contributions
+- Both the employer and employee are liable for social security contributions

-- Percentages are calculated on the employee’s gross salary
+- Percentages are calculated based on on the employee’s gross salary

-About 3% of this deduction goes into the pension fund of the employee.
-The Costa Rican health system includes Medical Treatment (illness and maternity) and Obligatory Pension (disability, old age and death).
-It is possible to take a private insurance or health plan as well.
+About 3% of the deduction is allocated to the pension fund of the employee.
+The Costa Rican health system covers medical treatment (illness and maternity) as well as obligatory pension (disability, old age and death).
+It is possible to hold a private insurance or health plan as well.

-The Workers Protection Law states that all workers must have an individual retirement account and an individual capitalisation account with a public or private pension plan operator.
-These accounts are also paid by employers and employees.
-The money accumulated on the pension account can be withdrawn in case of retirement, handicaps or death.
+The Workers Protection Law states all workers must have an individual retirement account and an individual capitalization account with a public or private pension plan operator.
+These accounts are also funded by both employers and employees.
+The money accumulated on the pension account can be withdrawn in case of retirement, disability or death.

-The capitalisation account can be accessed in case of unemployment.
-If an employee sees his/her labour contract terminated without cause, the employer is obligated to continue the severance payments.
+The capitalization account can be accessed in case of unemployment.
+If an employee has his or her labor contract terminated without cause, the employer is obligated to continue the severance payments.

 Deduction From Pay (If Applicable)